Learn the latest information from experts on visibility, aerosols, and regional haze

 Chair: Bret Schichtel, Research Physical Scientist, National Park Service – Air Resource Division

 Panelists include: Tom Moore, Air Quality Program Director, WESTAR

 Technial Platform and Poster Presentations

 Technical presentation and poster sessions are being planned throughout the week.
-Abstracts are being accepted through April 24, 2020.
+Abstracts are still being accepted for the 2021 program.
 See the complete Call for Abstracts and submit your work today.

-Preliminary Technical Program to be posted July 2020.
+Preliminary Technical Program to be posted in the fall of 2020.